DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - Graphite has four non-standard shift level mappings, see the figure below.
 - This affects the Quote (QU), Minus (MN), Comma (CM) and Slash (SL) keys.
 - I guess the idea is to make the double quote and question mark more accessible.
-- In my opinion, that's not quite worth it as it makes key remapping (VK maps, programmable boards/devices using the HID protocol) harder.
+- In my opinion, that's not quite worth it as it makes key remapping (VK maps, programmable boards/devices using the HID protocol) a lot harder.
 - Consequently, I added a keymap-friendly variant, the `Graphite-HB` ("**HB**" for "Hardware Bound" or something – and for fun!).
 - You can select your preferred variant using the `Variant/Locale` setting in the `Layout Selector` GUI.
 - The `HB` variant does make the common double quote hard to reach on this layout, especially on row-staggered boards.
-- However, with EPKL it's possible to get around such problems elegantly by using a CodeKey or other [sequencing][BBTSeq] options.
+- However, with EPKL it's possible to get around such problems elegantly by using a [CoDeKey][CoDeKy] or other [sequencing][BBTSeq] options.
 - The two variants use separate EPKL BaseLayout files with minor differences.
+Given the similarity to [Gallium][GalPKL], a remap from that could also work.
+- Another option for quote/apostrophe fans, is to use Gallium instead.
+Like, say, Colemak, it delegates the `J` key to that awkward position.
 <br>

 #### Graphite's altered shift state mappings, as per its [web page][GraGit]: